Group sequential designs for negative binomial outcomes: Simulation study

-Figure \ref{fig:Type1eHF} shows that the Wald-type test for the group sequential design controls the type I error rate and that no systematic type I error inflation compared to the Wald-type test in the fixed sample design is detectable.
-However, for the group sequential design with O'Brien-Fleming-type error spending function seven out of 144 simulated type I error rates are larger than $\alpha$ plus two times the Monte Carlo simulation error.
-These are scenarios with up to five pre-planned data looks and large shape parameters.
-The respective scenarios have in common that they up to five data looks are performed and that the shape parameter is large. \\ Regarding the power, the required maximum information and sample size for a power of $1-\beta$ are calculated using the planning approach proposed in the previous section under the assumption of a four year study and an uniform recruitment during an accrual period of 1.25 years.
+Figure \ref{fig:Type1eHF} shows that the Wald test for the group sequential design controls the type I error rate and that no practically relevant type I error inflation compared to the Wald test in the fixed sample design is detectable.
+To further assure that the simulation error does not mask a type I error inflation, we performed additional simulations for the scenario with rates $\mu_1 = \mu_2 = 0.14$, a shape parameter of $\phi = 5$, a maximum of $K=5$ data looks, and sample sizes $n_1 = n_2 = 800, \ldots, 1600$.
+In this scenario both the overdispersion and the maximum number of data looks are large which is when one would expect a type I error inflation.
+The results are reported in Section 1 of the supplemental material and show type I error rates of around $0.0253$ for the fixed sample design and the group sequential design with O'Brien-Fleming-type error spending function.
+The type I error rates of the group sequential design with Pocock-type spending function are about $0.02507$.
+Due to the large number of $400\,000$ Monte Carlo replications, this assures that no practically relevant type I error inflations are present.\\ Regarding the power, the required maximum information and sample size for a power $1-\beta$ are calculated using the planning approach proposed in the previous section under the assumption of a four year study and an uniform recruitment during an accrual period of 1.25 years.
 The simulation results are listed in Table \ref{table:SimResultsHF}.